albertovalzgris/markdown-cv/index.md

 ### Journal articles

+`forthcoming`
+Valz Gris, A. Beyond the boom.
+Genealogies of corridor urbanism in the making of the Lithium Triangle, Argentina and Chile. *Geoforum, 147*.

 `2022`
+Valz Gris, A. COSCO e l’urbanizzazione ‘turbolenta’ del porto del Pireo. *Territorio (103)*, 31-36. https://doi.org/10.3280/TR2022-103\*\**

+`2022`
-Valz Gris, A., Iacovone, C., Safina, A., Pollio, A., Governa, F. Il 'campo' geografico di un'etnografia sottile. *Rivista Geografica Italiana, 0*(0), 0-0.
+Valz Gris, A., Iacovone, C., Safina, A., Pollio, A., Governa, F. Il 'campo' geografico di un'etnografia sottile. *Rivista Geografica Italiana - Open Access*, (1). https://doi.org/10.3280/rgioa1-2022oa13364

 `2021`
 Iacovone, C., Valz Gris, A., Safina, A., Pollio, A., Governa, F. Breaking the distance: Dialogues of care in a time of limited geographies. *Dialogues in Human Geography, 102*(2), 124-127.
 DOI: 10.1177/2043820620934940